puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/rustdesk.md

 RustDesk is a popular remote access tool to connect to remote systems.
 Artemis supports parsing log files related to RustDesk.
-Right now only Linux is supported, however you may provide an optional path to a folder that contains all RustDesk artifacts

 Other parsers: